kavindupath/CSCI927_taskE-F/README.md

-# README: Menu Recommendation & Table Reservation Microservice
+# README: Table Reservation Microservice

 ### Overview
 This microservice is designed to provide: